Secure Shell: Version 1.99

-OpenSSH and OSSH
+OSSH and OpenSSH

 In 1999, developers, desiring availability of a free software version, restarted software development from the 1.2.12 release of the original SSH program, which was the last released under an open source license.
 This served as a code base for Björn Grönvall's OSSH software.
 Shortly thereafter, OpenBSD developers forked Grönvall's code and created OpenSSH, which shipped with Release 2.6 of OpenBSD.
 From this version, a "portability" branch was formed to port OpenSSH to other operating systems.

 As of 2005, OpenSSH was the single most popular SSH implementation, being the default version in a large number of operating system distributions.
 OSSH meanwhile has become obsolete.
 OpenSSH continues to be maintained and supports the SSH-2 protocol, having expunged SSH-1 support from the codebase in the OpenSSH 7.6 release.

+Future

+In 2023, an alternative to traditional SSH was proposed under the name SSH3 by PhD student François Michel and Professor Olivier Bonaventure and its code has been made open source.
+This new version implements the original SSH Connection Protocol but operates on top of HTTP/3, which runs on QUIC.
+It offers multiple features such as: